David MacGregor: Morton

 At the end of the 2007–08 season, MacGregor required a hernia operation after the away game in April against St Johnstone.
 He was out after this operation he was out for approximately six months before making his return to the first team against Clyde in Morton's first win of the season on 18 October 2008.
-When MacGregor came back into the side in October 2008, he was played in the right back berth, which earlier in the season was filled by Alex Walker.

 Despite being injured for most of the 2008–09 season, MacGregor was given a contract extension by Davie Irons until August 2009 to prove his fitness ahead of the next season.
 After receiving the extension, which was until 15 August 2009, MacGregor managed to regain the ability to run in June 2009 ahead of the season to give him hope of gaining a contract extension for the rest of the season.
 On 17 August, MacGregor signed a new one-year deal to take him until the end of 2009–10 season.

 As with the end of the previous season, at the end of the 2009–10 season MacGregor was again injured.
 He was offered the summer to prove his fitness, to see if he merited a contract extension under new manager Allan Moore.
 Once again he received a further year on 19 July 2010.